Delapouite/awesome-keyboard/README.md

 # awesome-keyboard

-A curated list of awesome resources about configuring and building keyboards.
+A curated list of awesome resources about typing, configuring and building keyboards.

 ## Table of Contents